The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide

-The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide is a 2013 book by American journalist and academic Gary J. Bass about The Blood telegram, a state department dissent memo on American policy during the 1971 Bangladesh genocide sent by Archer Blood the American Consul General to Dhaka, East Pakistan.
+The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide (also released as The Blood Telegram: India's Secret War in East Pakistan) is a 2013 book by American journalist and academic Gary J. Bass about The Blood telegram, a state department dissent memo on American policy during the 1971 Bangladesh genocide sent by Archer Blood the American Consul General to Dhaka, East Pakistan.

 Author

 Gary J. Bass is an American journalist and a professor of politics and international affairs at Princeton University.